-How sustainability risk considerations are integrated in practice differ among our investment teams as the relevance, availability of information and time horizon of sustainability risks will vary depending on the investment product's characteristics, including asset class, investment strategy, client objectives, and market trends.
+The integration of sustainability risk considerations into our investment decision-making process may differ between our investment teams, as the relevance, availability of information and time horizon of sustainability risks will vary depending on the investment product's characteristics, including asset class, investment strategy, client objectives and market trends.

-Sustainability risks are considered in the investment decision process together with traditional investment risks (for example market, credit or liquidity risk).
+Sustainability risks are considered in the investment decision-making process together with traditional investment risks (e.g. market, credit or liquidity risk).
 Sustainability risks may have a significant impact on traditional investment risks and be a factor that contributes to their materiality.
+As such, sustainability risk may not prohibit an investment, but may be relevant in the determination of the overall risk assessment and its materiality.